exercism/clojure/exercises/concept/squeaky-clean/.docs/hints.md

 You can filter characters using [`Character/isLetter`][java-isletter] as a predicate.

-## 5. Omit Greek lower case letters
+## 5. Omit Greek lowercase letters

-The lower-case Greek letters are Unicode points `\u03B1` to `\u03C9`, or integer values 945 through 969.
+The Greek lowercase letters are Unicode points `\u03B1` to `\u03C9`, or integer values 945 through 969.

 [str-join]: https://clojuredocs.org/clojure.string/join
 [str-upper-case]: https://clojuredocs.org/clojure.string/upper-case